kassio/neoterm/README.md

 silent! helptags ALL
 ```

-Because the author of this plugin is a weird nerd, this is his preferred
-installation method.

 ## test libs (removed on 05/Feb/2017)

 *This feature was removed on 05/Feb/2017, please consider to use the